Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 Optionally, you can also enable the *HSTS* option.
 If this option is enabled, browsers will record that this website should *never again* be visited without HTTPS after their first visit in HTTPS.
 This strengthens overall security by protecting against "Man-in-the-middle" attacks in which a malicious actor could make your website appear unavailable in HTTPS and force your visitors to switch to "HTTP".

 > [!warning]
->
 > Although the added security is significant, it is recommended to wait a while before enabling this option, to make sure there are no side effects in HTTPS.
 Indeed, once HSTS is enabled, there is no going back.
 >

 #### From the OVHcloud API

-- List the existing SSL/TLS certificates :
+- List the existing SSL/TLS certificates:

 > [!api]
 >
 > @api {v1} /ipLoadbalancing GET /ipLoadbalancing/{serviceName}/ssl
 >

-- Get the details of an SSL/TLS certificate :
+- Get the details of an SSL/TLS certificate:

 > [!api]
 >
 > @api {v1} /ipLoadbalancing GET /ipLoadbalancing/{serviceName}/ssl/{id}
 >

-- Adding a new existing SSL/TLS certificate :
+- Adding a new existing SSL/TLS certificate:

 > [!api]
 >